iammohdanas/iammohdanas/README.md

 > **“Build technology that solves real-world problems at scale.”**

-I believe great software engineering is not just about writing code.
+I believe great software engineering is about more than writing code.

 It is about **understanding the problem, designing the right architecture, building reliable systems, and continuously improving them as they scale.**